Ikaika Alama-Francis

-Brent Ikaika Alama-Francis (born December 4, 1984) is a former American football defensive end.
-He was drafted by the Detroit Lions in the second round of the 2007 NFL Draft.
-He played college football at Hawaii.
+Brent Ikaika Alama-Francis (born December 4, 1984) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Hawaii Warriors and was selected by the Detroit Lions in the second round of the 2007 NFL draft.

-Early years
+Early life

-Alama-Francis was born to former Green Bay Packers back-up quarterback and former high school football coach Joseph "Joe" Francis and Rolenda "Ku'ulei" Alama-Francis.
-He has three older half brothers from Joe Francis's first wife and two older brothers from Joe's second wife, Kuulei.
+Alama-Francis was born to former Green Bay Packers backup quarterback and former high school football coach Joseph "Joe" Francis and Rolenda "Ku'ulei" Alama-Francis.
+He has three older half-brothers from Joe Francis's first wife and two older brothers from Joe's second wife, Kuulei.
 His much older brother is Jon Francis, who played running back for the Los Angeles Rams.
 Another child, Makana, joined the family after Ikaika went to college.
-While playing basketball and volleyball for Kalaheo High School, he made the All State High School basketball and volleyball teams his junior and senior years.
+While playing basketball and volleyball for Kalaheo High School, he made the All-State High School basketball and volleyball teams his junior and senior years.

 College career

 Even though he was recruited to play basketball for New Mexico and Portland State, Alama-Francis started his career at Hawaii after graduating from high school in 2002 as a walk on to the Warrior basketball team.
 He played forward mostly at the end of games that were already decided.

 Alama-Francis decided to try out for the football team during spring training after his first and only season with Warrior Basketball.
 The elder Francis was a bit skeptical due to Alama-Francis relatively small size and lack of experience with football physicality as a basketball player.
 Even though Warrior coach June Jones offered Alama-Francis a scholarship coming out of high school with no high school playing experience, Alama-Francis and his father, Joe Francis, refused the offer because they did not feel that Alama-Francis was ready.
 The elder Francis told the coach that his son needed to earn the scholarship.

 Alama-Francis gained 70 pounds over the years to build his 190-pound frame to 260 pounds.
-He also worked on building his strength and football defensive end knowledge to become a starter his junior and senior years.
+He also worked on building his strength and football defensive end knowledge to become a starter his junior and senior year.
 At the beginning of Alama-Francis' senior year, he was chosen by Coach Jones to represent the University of Hawaii at media day for the Western Athletic Conference at the start of the 2006 season.
 In his 26 starts at Hawaii he had a total of 112 tackles (62 solos) with 10 sacks.